lukasborawski/bigos/README.md

 <button type="button" class="button">Click me</button>
 ```

 Buttons take over custom font face if it will be defined.
 But to enable this you have to change one special `$button-text-style` variable from `ragular` to `custom`.
 By default - if it's defined - buttons will take `$font-base-bold` type face.
 Have defined other type faces?
-To set ragular use `regular` class modifire, to use thin use `thin`...
+To set ragular use `regular` class modifier, to use thin use `thin`...

 Example: